lverweijen/piargus/README.md

 - Generate output tables from microdata or tabledata.
 It is recommended to generate from microdata.
 - Metadata can be generated automatically, although using an existing rda-file is also possible.
-- It's possible to create hierarchies, codelists, apriori files all from code or from existing files.
+- It's possible to create hierarchies, codelists, apriori files, recode files all from code or from existing files.
-- Error checking of input is done before input is supplied to argus.
+- Basic error checking of input is done before input is supplied to argus.

-Feel free to [contribute](https://github.com/lverweijen/piargus) support for other useful TauArgus-features.
+Feel free to [contribute](https://github.com/lverweijen/piargus) for other TauArgus-features.
 [Feedback](https://github.com/lverweijen/piargus/issues) is welcome too.

 ## Installing

-- Download and install the latest version of [τ-ARGUS](https://research.cbs.nl/casc/tau.htm).
+- Download and install the latest version of [τ-ARGUS](https://github.com/sdcTools/tauargus/releases).
 - Then use [pip](https://pip.pypa.io/en/stable/getting-started/) to install piargus:

 ```sh